cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 ![CVAT Project main page](/images/сvat-project-main-page.png)

-1. **Projects** - navigation bar option to get to the Projects page.
+1. **Projects** is navigation bar option to get to the Projects page.
-2. **Search box** - use it to find the project by name or assignee.
+2. **Search box**.
+Use it to find the project by name or assignee.
 3. Filters:

-      1. **Sort by** - use it to filter projects by selected properties like assignee, update date, and others.
+      1. **Sort by**.
+Use it to filter projects by selected properties like assignee, update date, and others.
-      2.  **Quick filters** - use it to filter by assigned to you, owned by, and not complete projects.
+      2.  **Quick filters**.
+Use  it to filter by assigned to you, owned by, and not complete projects.
-      3. **Filter** - use it for customizable search by adding your own filtering rules and groups.
+      3. **Filter**.
+Use it for customizable search by adding your own filtering rules and groups.
+      4. **Clear filters**
-4. **+** - click it to open the drop-down menu:
+4. **+** .
+Click it to open the drop-down menu:

-      1. **Create new project** - use it to create a new project.
+      1. **Create new project**.
+Use it to create a new project.
-      2.  **Create from backup** - use it to create a project from the backup.
+      2.  **Create from backup**.
+Use it to create a project from the backup.
-5. **Create a new one** - duplicates **Create new project**, use it to create a new project.
+5. **Create a new one** duplicates **Create new project**, use it to create a new project.

-On this page you can create a new project, create a project from a backup, and also see the created projects.

-In the upper left corner there is a search bar, using which you can find the project by project name, assignee etc.
-In the upper right corner there are [sorting][sorting], [quick filters][quick-filters] and filter.
+A project that you created will show up in the projects pane of the page.

-## Filter
+### Filter

 > Applying filter disables the [quick filter][quick-filters].